A-H-M-23/Verilog-16bit-Comparator/README.md

 Hello !!!

-	This Project is for Design & Implementation and also Simulation of Verilog Majority Circuit Module .
+	This Project is for Design & Implementation and also Simulation of Verilog Number Comparitor Module .

 	A.H.M :)